Hosseindbr/Ev-projected-sale/README.md

 #### *Split Train and Test sets*

 In order to validate the performance of the models, we split the time series into two sets: a training set and a testing set.
-After multiple iterations, we found that the 0.80-0.20 split of the data belonging to King County resulted in the best performance.
+After multiple iterations, we found that the best performance was achieved when we split the data belonging to the kings in the 0.85-0.15 split.

 ![train_test_split_Kings](Images/train_test_split_Kings.png)